AwAReUU/OpenAwARe/README.md

 > All-rights reserved to...

-(c) Copyright Utrecht University (Department of Information and Computing Sciences)
+(c) Copyright Utrecht University (Department of Information and Computing Sciences) For any inquiries regarding the use or licensing of this product please contact [Utrecht University](https://www.uu.nl/en/organisation/contact).
 <p align="right">(<a href="#toTop">back to top</a>)</p>

 ## Description <a name="descr"></a>